V-hofman/MachineLearningJourney/MachineLearning/Regression/Regression.cs.md

 $n$
 : Number of observations\
 $df$
-: Degrees of Freedom AKA: the amount of variables that we have in this case: 2 (x & y)
+: Degrees of Freedom AKA: the amount of variables that we have. in this case: 2 (x & y)

 Lets start filling these in!
 First we lets calculate the dividend\